amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 | **Enable validation** | Unchecked |
 | **Enable CloudWatch logs** | Checked |

+*Note: By enabling [Validation][dms-validation] you can ensure that your data was migrated accurately from the source to the target.
+If you enable validation for a task, AWS DMS begins comparing the source and target data immediately after a full load is performed for a table.
+Validaiton may add more time to the migraiton task.
+We did not enable validation to reduce the time it takes to complete this walkthrough.*

 19. Expand the **Table mappings** section, and select **Guided UI** for the editing mode.

 20. Click on **Add new selection rule** button and enter the following values in the form: